neeeal/codewars-training/readme.md

-# Python Code Training on CodeWars
+# Code Training on CodeWars